-This adventure tour is the best way to experience the sights and culture of San Juan.
+This adventure is the best way to experience the sights and culture of San Juan and Puerto Rico.
 This tour will accommodate to your cruise ship schedule, and can’t be missed while you are in San Juan.

 San Juan Done Right! – Walking Tour

 We advise you wear comfortable shoes (no flip-flops), consider using sunblock, bring a hat or baseball cap and bring along water to stay hydrated during this walk.

 Experience a delightful ode to unmatched Old San Juan.
 With half a millennium of groundwork on hand, allow us the privilege of presenting you our history in the context of the New Worlds’ conquest. #SJDoneRight

 We provide complimentary pick-up and drop-off.
 Our interest is serving you and we therefore will contact you regarding the time and location.
 We ask that you are considerate of other guests.
 Please be there when we arrive at your scheduled pick-up.

 Your certified tour guide will reveal marvels in Old San Juan.
 Visit the old naval arsenal, continuing to Paseo de la Princesa (Princess Promenade) to enter old city through its historic San Juan Gate, believed standing since circa 1540.
 Once inside the old city, we will see Plazuela La Rogativa.
 Then go on to visit the Basilica Minor Cathedral San Juan Bautista, full of devotion, architecture, and art.
 Your guide will walk you through its history and mystique.
 Later learn about La Fortaleza, the official residence of Puerto Rico’s governor.
 Close by, take pictures of Christ Chapel, Pigeon Park, and La Casa Estrecha (the Narrowest House in the World).
 We will finish our tour stopping at Barrachina Restaurant, known as the place, that created the Piña Colada.

 - San Juan Cathedral (1528) the first place of worship.